 Despite obviously relying on jump scares, gory shock effects and people's irrational fears for cheap thrills, the film benefits from a good cast, clever effects and a chilling ending.
 The hand prints on the other side of the glass are truly freaky.

 I really enjoyed it, and I have to admit I'd avoided this one for years thinking it to be yet another modern jump-scare romp!
-So, whilst it's hardly going to end up as a classic, it's certainly worthy of a spin.
+It's certainly worthy of a spin.

 [Image: New Regency & 20th Century Fox]